cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

 A numeric column with scores between 0 and 1.
 Any example belonging to the most under-represented class is assigned a score equal to the proportion of examples in the dataset belonging to that class.
 All other examples are assigned a score of 1.
+All examples sharing the same label also share the same score.

 ``given_label``
 ~~~~~~~~~~~~~~~